linneagyllingberg/linneagyllingberg.github.io/_pages/talks.md

 ---
 ## Talks and Presentations

+October 23, 2023, **The lost art of mathematical modelling -- How should we do mathematical modelling in the machine learning era?**, *Data-driven mechanistic mathematical modelling for life-science applications, Chalmers University*, Gothenburg, Sweden

 August 8, 2023, **Using neuronal models to capture burst-and-glide motion and leadership in fish**, *Workshop on Collective Behaviour, Isaac Newton Institute for Mathematical Sciences*, Cambridge (UK)

 April 4, 2023, **Neuronal models of collective behaviour: capturing burst and glide motion and leadership in fish**, *Complex Systems Seminar, Centre for Interdisciplinary Mathematics*, Uppsala University (Sweden)